 Despite this, a cloudy country such as the UK will still get around 8 hours of daylight per day.
 With solar energy it’s also important to take into account the output across a whole year.
 The UK can get very long days of sunlight throughout much of the summer.
 This can make up for low output months in the winter.

 In short, solar power does work in the winter.
 Not quite as efficiently as in the summer months – but it is still enough to be a more than viable source of renewable power.
-If you’d like to incorporate solar and other renewable power into your energy mix, Valda Energy can help you stand out as a sustainable SME.
+Valda Energy work with energy entrepreneurs across Britain, producing 100% renewable energy.
+For more information please read here.